 Producer prices in Russia jumped 6.7 percent year-on-year in January of 2021, accelerating from a 3.6 percent increase in the previous month.
 It was the biggest increase in producer prices since May of 2019, as prices advanced faster manufacturing (9.1 percent vs 6 percent in December) and cost of mining rebounded (1.8 percent vs -3.3 percent).
 Meantime, inflation slowed for electricity, gas, steam & air conditioning (2.2 percent vs 3.9 percent) and water supply (2.7 percent vs 4.2 percent).
 On a monthly basis, producer prices advanced 3.5 percent, following a 1.5 percent gain in December. source: Federal State Statistics Service

 Producer Prices Change in Russia averaged 9.17 percent from 2005 until 2021, reaching an all time high of 33.70 percent in July of 2008 and a record low of -14.10 percent in May of 2020.
 This page provides - Russia Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Producer Prices Change in Russia is expected to be 8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Russia to stand at 4.50 in 12 months time.
-In the long-term, the Russia Producer Prices Change is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Russia is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in Russia to stand at 3.00 in 12 months time.
+In the long-term, the Russia Producer Prices Change is projected to trend around 3.00 percent in 2022 and 2.00 percent in 2023, according to our econometric models.